ropensci/babette/doc/faq.md

 ### How do I reference to this work?

 ```
-Bilderbeek, Richel JC, and Rampal S. Etienne. "babette: BEAUti 2, BEAST 2 and Tracer for R." Methods in Ecology and Evolution (2018).
+Bilderbeek, Richèl JC, and Rampal S. Etienne. "babette: BEAUti 2, BEAST 2 and Tracer for R." Methods in Ecology and Evolution (2018).
 ```

 or